conscious-incompetence/conscious-incompetence.github.io/_posts/2015-05-20-lambda-calculus.md

 ### Alan Turing

 {{ %aside }}
+#### Historical sidenote

-Historical sidenote: Turing was a prolific researcher and became involved in a number of Computer Science-related problems.
+Turing was a prolific researcher and became involved in a number of Computer Science-related problems.
 Many people have heard of the *Turing Test* for Artificial Intelligence, which he invented.
 Turing was also a significant contributor to the World War II